Basketball in India: NBA in India

-The National Basketball Association has realised the immense potential of the sport in this large and growing market, and is working hard with the Basketball Federation of India to expand its popularity.
+The National Basketball Association has sought to expand the sport's popularity among Indian people by partnering with Basketball Federation of India.

 2008

 Late in 2008, NBA great Robert Parish came to India as part of the NBA/WNBA Hoop School Program.
 This relationship further expanded into a cultural exchange, which saw Bollywood superstars Lara Dutta and Dino Morea make a trip to watch the Los Angeles Lakers in action, and on 8 April 2009, saw the NBA inaugurate a refurbished basketball court in a Mumbai suburb.

 2015

 In April 2015, Canadian Sim Bhullar made his professional debut in the NBA, becoming the first player of Indian descent in the league.
 Two months later, Satnam Singh Bhamara became the first Indian to ever be selected in the NBA by being the 52nd pick in the 2015 NBA draft for the Dallas Mavericks.
 He'd also been the first player to be drafted as a high school postgraduate since 2005.